 Ecommerce customers are used to getting what they want, when they want.
 And with any delay like a backorder, you risk losing revenue and increasing churn.
 A backorder email marketing strategy ensures that customers:

 - Get updates as soon as you have them;

 This article will help refine your backorder email strategy as well as help you build trust with customers and decrease the chances of a refund during those inevitable delays.

-Backorders vs. out of stock
+Backorders vs. out of stock: what is the difference?